 But then, have I any right to be angry?

-Despite my little acts of rebelliousness, I know that God continues to care for me and my family.
-He never lost hope in me and He loves me despite my iniquities.
+Despite my (little) acts of rebelliousness and irrationality, I know that God continues to care for me and my family.
+He never loses hope in me and He loves me despite my iniquities.
 Moreover, my rebelliousness only separates me from Him and my loved ones, especially my children.